 When people think about addiction, drugs and alcohol are generally the first things that come to mind.
-However, for 6 to 10 million Americans, per DarvSmith.com, addiction falls into another realm — gambling.
-The compulsion drives the addict to keep betting and bidding despite the negative consequences they’ve suffered in the past.
-Compulsive gambling is considered to be a process addiction, wherein the gambler is addicted to the behavior of gambling.
+However, for 6 to 10 million Americans addiction falls into another category — gambling.
+Compulsion drives the person with a gambling addiction to keep betting and bidding despite the negative consequences they’ve suffered in the past.
+Compulsive gambling is a process addiction, wherein someone is addicted to the behavior of gambling.

-- Growing a tolerance and placing larger and riskier bets as time goes on
+- Growing a tolerance and placing larger, riskier bets

 - An obsession with gambling

-- Playing back past wins over and over in your mind
+- Playing back past wins over and over in the mind

-- Using gambling as a distraction from problems in your life or feelings of emotional discomfort
+- Using gambling as a distraction from problems in life or feelings of emotional discomfort

 - Spending time away from loved ones to gamble instead